 Turkey vultures have the widest range of the three New World vultures found in the United States.
-They are found year-round in some southern states, as well as east up to Tennessee and most of the east coast.
-Elsewhere, they can be found during the breeding season, although there are areas of some central and northern states that they don’t live.
+They are found year-round in some southern states and east up to Tennessee and most of the east coast.
+Elsewhere, they can be found during the breeding season, although there are areas of some central and northern states where they don’t live.

-Some inexperienced birders may confuse them with the black vulture, who often hangs around with them.
-The black vulture has a smaller range and a black head, rather than the distinctive red facial features of the turkey vulture.
+Some inexperienced birders may confuse them with the black vulture, often seen hanging around them.
+The black vulture has a smaller range and a black head rather than the distinctive red facial features of the turkey vulture.

-If you are lucky enough to see one of these majestic birds, you will most likely do so around highways and farmland areas.
+If you are lucky enough to see one of these majestic birds, you will most likely do so around highways and farmland.
 With that said, you can also find turkey vultures on the roofs of houses, especially around farmland.

-There is a much softer side to the turkey vulture in its social and nesting behavior.
+The turkey vulture has a much softer side in its social and nesting behavior.
 These vultures are social birds and dependant on large community groups to thrive.
 These groups can reach numbers in the hundreds as the birds come together to roost during the night.
 They will head off on their own to find food, with some individuals sharing a meal where they can.
 This social inclusion also allows for some black vultures in those roosts.

 Turkey vultures come together to form groups for courtship rituals around March and pair up to nest.
 Lucky pairs may mate for life, but those that lose a partner will find a new one.
 The altricial young hatch after 30 to 40 days and stay in the nest for 10 to 11 weeks.